MasterMoritz/HypermediaXMas/README.md

 # HypermediaXMas
 Assignment 4: MyBatis Xmas Model
+(Andreas Moritz, Carina Rogl)

-use the sql file for importing the database
+- use the sql file for importing the database